LIVE WEBCAM - BLACK TIP REEF SHARKS AT BALTIMORE AQUARIUM

-- Info: Live streaming webcam showing blacktip reef sharks at the National Aquarium, Baltimore, United States.
-This live webcam shows a coral-filled exhibit, replicating Indo-Pacific reefs.
-As well as the sharks you will see brightly coloured reef fish and rays.
+• Info: Live blacktip reef shark webcam at the National Aquarium in Baltimore, United States.
+As well as the blacktip reef sharks, you will see brightly coloured reef fish and rays.
+The exhibit replicates the marine life found in Indo-Pacific reefs.

 The blacktip reef shark is a moderately-sized, brownish shark with a blunt snout, horizontally oval eyes, and black tips on all the fins except for the anal fin, which is white.
 The Blacktip Reef shark is one of only a few sharks that can jump fully out of the water, a behaviour called ‘breaching’.
 They have also been observed surfacing to look around - an action called ‘spy-hopping’.